AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  grep -Eio "\b[a-z0-9._%+-]+@[a-z0-9.-]+\.[a-z]{2,6}\b" file.txt  # grep emails to a list ps auxw | grep firefox  # grep currently running firefox processes

-:Exercise: make a pipe that counts number of files/directories (including dot files) in your directory
+[Lecturer's notes: ~20 minutes at the end of the session to proceed with the hands-on excersises.
+Leftovers can be said as a homework, one can go through them next session or give hints by email.]

 :Exercise:
+ - make a pipe that counts number of files/directories (including dot files) in your directory
  - grep directories out of ``ls -l``
- - grep all but blank lines in the file (Hint: 'man grep' for regular expression)
+ - grep all but blank lines in triton:/etc/bashrc
  - expand the previous one to filter out commented lines (start with #)
-:Exercise*: expand ``du`` to list dot files/directories also
+ - expand ``du -hs * | sort -h`` to list dot files/directories also
-:Exercise*: ``uptime; w > wuptime`` how to add output of both commands
-	    to the same file with only one redirect?
-:Exercise*: Count unique logged in users on kosh/taltta/triton or anywhere else
+ -* count unique logged in users on triton

+:Homework:
+ - Finish up the exercises mentioned during the session if you have anything left
+ - get familiar with any of the text editor of your choice, nano, vim or emacs.
+We will use it heavily during remaining sessions.
+ - play with the commands grep, cut: find at least two ways to extract pure IP addresses out of /etc/hosts.
+Are there other ways?
+ -* using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'

 Session 2